2005869/integrate-django-and-vuejs/README.md

 ## Testing the project

+At this point you already have data in your database, but I recomended that you go ahead and add your own data.
 In your favorite browser first access http://localhost:8000/admin and do login with your superuser, insert some data in database, this project have a simple model that contain only the fields **name** and **age** to fill.
 Go and insert some data and when you are satisfied go to http://localhost:8080 and you will see the data that you insert in Django show in a Vue.JS project.